SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-ianbsmythe/PROJECT_PRESENTATION.md

 ## Problem Statement

 Users need to implement a function `kettleyOrFish` that takes two inputs: `temperature` (a number) and `forecast` (a string).
 The function should return:
-- "Kettley" if it's cold and rainy
+- "Kettley" if it's cold and rainy <!15
-- "Fish" if it's warm and sunny
+- "Fish" if it's warm and sunny >!15
-- "Confused" if the conditions don’t match these scenarios
+- "Confused" if the conditions don’t match these scenarios like cloudy - 15

 ## Instructions for Participants